rajesh-raj-raj/test/README.md

 ### Result:

-Movies appear on UI in the “All Movies” section.
+Movies appear on UI in the "All Movies" section.

 ---

-# 📌 6.
+## 📌 6.
 Search Workflow (step-by-step)

 User types in the search box: